 This brings us to a close.
 Hope you have got all the information regarding matcha tea for weight loss.
-Get your pack of matcha tea today!
+Get your pack of matcha powder today and let us know if your weight loss plan worked!
 Enjoy a delicious drink and lose the stubborn fat.
 Cheers!

 Expert’s Answers For Readers’ Questions

 Yes, it is expensive, but you will use half a teaspoon to make one cup of matcha tea.
 So, you can use a pack of matcha tea for a long time.
 The shelf life of this tea is 6-12 months, and it has innumerable health benefits.

 How much caffeine is present in Epic Matcha?

 Epic Matcha tea contains 29-37 mg of caffeine per serving.